Is this America,

 Hamer, along with the rest of of the Mississippi Freedom Democratic Party (MFDP) delegates, demanded to be seated at the Democratic National Convention (Aug.
 24-27, 1964), in Atlantic City, New Jersey.
-Their goal was to have the nation finally live up to the democratic ideal of “one man, one vote.”
+Their goal was to have the nation finally live up to the democratic ideal of “one man [person], one vote.”

 As Julian Hipkins III and Deborah Menkart write about the MFDP,

-This delegation of grassroots citizens from behind the “cotton curtain” forced the Democratic Convention and the nation to grapple with the choice—would the all-white, top-down, good ol’ boy, “regular delegation” be seated, despite the fact that they had used state-sponsored terrorism and violated the Constitution to keep out blacks and also many poor whites?
+This delegation of grassroots citizens from behind the “cotton curtain” forced the Democratic Convention and the nation to grapple with the choice—would the all-white, top-down, good ol’ boy, “regular delegation” be seated, despite the fact that they had used state-sponsored terrorism and violated the Constitution to keep out African Americans and also many poor whites?
 Or would the delegation that had followed the rules and opened its doors to all—regardless of race, gender, literacy, and employment—be selected to represent the state?